home-assistant/developers.home-assistant/docs/core/platform/application_credentials.md

 Credentials may be imported by integrations that used to accept YAML credentials using the import API `async_import_client_credential` provided by the application credentials integration.

-The `auth_domain` is the domain for the auth implementation in in the config entry, which is typically the domain specified in  an existing `LocalOAuth2Implementation`.
+The `auth_domain` is the domain for the auth implementation in the config entry, which is typically the domain specified in  an existing `LocalOAuth2Implementation`.

 ## ClientCredential